Jesse Moorland, minister, community organizer, and civic leader

 Jesse Edward Moorland came from Coldwater, Ohio, the only child of a farming family.
 When he was an infant, his mother died and his father left him to be raised by his maternal grandparents.

 Moorland attended Northwestern Normal University in Ada, Ohio.
-Upon graduation, he taught in the pubic school system of nearby Urbana before moving to enroll in the Theological Department of Howard University.
+Upon graduation, he taught in the public school system of nearby Urbana before moving to enroll in the Theological Department of Howard University.
 Moorland received his master's degree in 1891, was ordained a Congressional minister, and appointed secretary of the Washington, D. C., branch of the YMCA all in the same year.

 Two years later he relocated to Nashville, TN, for a pastoral appointment at Howard Chapel, and in 1896, he became pastor of Cleveland’s Mount Zion Congregational Church.
 As the 20th century approached, Moorland was involved in the movement to make Protestantism “relevant” to the current social conditions.
 In 1898, he accepted a post as an administrator and fund-raiser in the Colored Men’s Department of the YMCA.